 When I taste the lime in this jerky, I picture myself sitting on a beach in Mexico sipping on a Corona or a Dos Equis.
 Sand between my toes while slowly turning my beer upside down allowing the lime wedge to float throughout the beer giving it that little extra kick.
 In reality, I am normally in the middle of hot Texas without a beach in sight!
 It’s still nice to day dream…

-- 1 lb flank steak
+- 1 lb eye of round

-- 1 tbsp worcestershire sauce
+- 2 tablespoon worcestershire sauce

-- 1 tbsp soy sauce
+- 2 tablespoon soy sauce

-- 2 tbsp chili garlic sauce
+- 2 tablespoon chili garlic sauce

-- ½ tsp salt
+- ½ teaspoon salt

-- 1 tbsp brown sugar
+- 1 tablespoon brown sugar

-- 1½ tbsp lime juice
+- 1 ½ tablespoon lime juice

 - 1 zest of lime